 3:30 pm – Answer files created, and the Windows 10 golden images have been finalized on his own laptop using VMware.

 4:00 pm – Tonight’s deployments are scheduled in the SmartDeploy Console.
 No need to sit here and babysit this project, it’s time to head home!

 6:00 pm – Holiday recital.
 Joe’s 6 year-old has been promoted to a speaking role this year (no more standing on stage in a tree costume like last time).
 Joe’s made it with plenty of time to grab a seat up close.

 7:00 pm – Dinner with the family.
 Pack suitcase for tomorrow’s flight.

 9:00 pm – The SmartDeploy Console sends its scheduled wake-up call to the target computers thanks to new Wake on LAN feature (Kids are in bed.
 Joe settles in on the couch for Game of Thrones, craft brew engaged)

 9:02 pm – The scheduled deployment of Windows 10 begins.
 All desktops simultaneously begin to receive the multicast deployment over the network (GoT’s opening credits finish).

 10:00 pm – Deployment has successfully been completed, Windows 10 is now on all target computers.
 Clean installs for the labs and user settings and documents remain intact for the librarians (Joe starts another episode).

 With the newest version of SmartDeploy, Joe setup and finished his project faster than ever, and even made it to his kids’ recital.
-To learn how SmartDeploy can get you your vacation and time back, join us at our live webcast on Tuesday, December 6th at 10:00 AM.
-This 30-minute event will include a new feature tour, technical Q&A, and live raffle drawing for free SmartDeploy licenses.
-Register for “IT Juggling Just Got Easier” today.
+To learn how SmartDeploy can get you your vacation and time back, watch our on-demand webcast “IT Juggling Just Got Easier”.